 Symptoms of Oil in Spark Plug Well

 If your vehicle has an oil leak, you may notice that your spark plug well is filled with oil.
-This can happen for a number of reasons, but the most common cause is a faulty seal between the engine and the spark plug chamber.
+This can occur for several reasons, but the most common cause is a faulty seal between the engine and the spark plug chamber.
 When this seal is breached, oil can seep into the chamber and contaminate the spark plugs.

 – Reduced fuel economy